The Australian Medical Association NT believes in supporting our students.

 Membership is free join here

-Applications have opened early this year for the AMA NT Student Placement Grant.
+Applications will open shortly for this years' AMA NT Student Placement Grant.

 The AMA NT awards $500 to a medical student who is a long term student with the NT Medical Program and a member of the AMA NT.
 To be considered the applicants must be travelling to Aboriginal communities or undertaking rural / remote placements in Northern Australia.
 Applicants must also be Australian Citizens or permanent residents flyer and application form.